Upcoming events

 The Workshop aims to provide postgraduate degree research students with an opportunity to present their research to their peers, develop their feedback and engagement skills, discuss their experiences of postgraduate research and make academic and professional connections.
 Participants will give presentations on an aspect of their research for approximately 10 minutes, followed by a roundtable discussion of each paper.
 To facilitate this discussion, participants must submit short papers (no more than 1,500 words) for distribution before the Workshop.
 Participants will also be expected to engage as discussants of other papers.

 The Workshop will be followed by the 33rd ANZSIL Annual Conference, which will take place at Victoria University of Wellington Faculty of Law from Wednesday, 1 July to Friday, 3 July 2026.
 Workshop participants are encouraged to attend the full Conference and there is no registration fee for workshop participants to attend the Workshop or the Annual Conference.
-Applicants for the Workshop must be enrolled in a higher degree research program (PhD, SJD, or Research Masters) at an Australian or New Zealand university.

 Short papers (no more than 1500 words) will be due on 5 June 2026.